typetetris/nix-flakes-beginner/README.md

 Yep.
 It is that short.

-Now we try to look at, what we have done.
-It should not work!
+Now we look at the flake we created.
+Don't be frustrated, it should not work!

 Enter the following command: